-- Cash flows from operating activities and existing cash resources: In additional to our cash flows from operating activities, was also had \$286.2 million of cash and cash equivalents at December 31, 2021, of which approximately 7% was held inside the United States and the remainder held internationally. - Our 2021 Credit Facility provides a \$750.0 million committed revolving credit facility and commitments under the 2021 Credit Facility may be increased (subject to certain conditions) to an aggregate amount not to exceed \$1.250 billion.
+Cash flows from operating activities and existing cash resources: In addition to our cash flows from operating activities, we also had \$440.5 million of cash and cash equivalents at December 31, 2022, of which approximately 35% was held inside the United States and the remainder held internationally.

+- Our 2021 Credit Facility provides a \$750.0 million committed revolving credit facility and commitments under the 2021 Credit Facility may be increased (subject to certain conditions) to an aggregate amount not to exceed \$1.250 billion.
 Annual commitment fees to support availability under the 2021 Credit Facility are not material.
 Although not the principal source of liquidity, we believe our 2021 Credit Facility is capable of providing significant financing flexibility at reasonable rates of interest and is an attractive alternative source of funding in the event that commercial paper markets experience disruption.
 However, an increase in usage of the 2021 Credit Facility related to growth or a significant deterioration in the results of our operations or cash flows could cause our borrowing costs to increase and/or our ability to borrow could be restricted.
 We have not entered into any guarantees that could give rise to material unexpected cash requirements.
-The full \$750.0 million of borrowing capacity under the 2021 Credit Facility was available to the Company at December 31, 2021. - In addition to our commercial paper program and existing revolving credit facility, we also have the ability to obtain additional financing through the issuance of long-term debt.
-Considering our current credit rating, historical earnings performance, and financial position we believe that we would be able to obtain additional long-term debt financing on attractive terms. - The Company also maintains other lines of credit that are primarily used to support the issuance of letters of credit.
+The full \$750.0 million of borrowing capacity under the 2021 Credit Facility was available to the Company at December 31, 2022. - In addition to our commercial paper program and existing revolving credit facility, we also have the ability to obtain additional financing through the issuance of long-term debt.
+Considering our current credit rating, historical earnings performance, and financial position, we believe that we would be able to obtain additional long-term debt financing on attractive terms. - The Company also maintains other lines of credit that are primarily used to support the issuance of letters of credit.
 Interest rates and other terms of borrowing under these lines of credit vary from country to country, depending on local market conditions.
-At December 31, 2021 and 2020, total availability under these lines was \$30.0 million and \$32.1 million, respectively, of which \$23.2 million and \$19.3 million was utilized to support letters of credit and the remaining amount was unused.
+At December 31, 2022 and 2021, total availability under these lines was \$55.8 million and \$30.0 million, respectively, of which \$31.7 million and \$23.2 million was utilized to support letters of credit and the remaining amount was unused.
 The annual commitment fees associated with these lines of credit are not material.